itsmahbub/PHILTER/README.md

 **PH**ishing detection literature **I**nspection via **L**LMs and **T**argeted **E**xpert **R**eview.

-PHILTER is a transparent, scalable framework for assessing AI-based phishing website detection papers against seven deployment-relevant requirements: four **Functionality** metrics (F1–F4) and three **Security** metrics (S1–S3).
-LLMs extract evidence and draft rationales; **experts validate and finalize all labels**.
+PHILTER is a transparent, scalable, and evidence-driven framework for assessing AI-based phishing website detection papers against four functionality (F1-F4) and three security (S1-S3) metrics.
+LLM preliminary assessment pipeline extracts supporting text from the paper and generates rationales for its assessment.
+Two experts independently validate all LLM-generated preliminary assessments by checking the extracted evidence and rationale against the paper and the codebook, correcting misinterpretations.
+Any disagreements were resolved through discussion.
 Applying PHILTER to 55 studies reveals systemic gaps and trade-offs.

 ---

 ## Framework Overview

 ![Framework Overview](framework-overview.png)

+### LLM-assisted Preliminary Assessment

+- Evaluators: Two evaluator LLMs (OpenAI o4-mini and Google Gemini-2.5-Pro) independently extract supporting text from each paper and generate a preliminary assessment with rationale.

+- Arbitrator: When the two evaluators disagree, an arbitrator LLM (OpenAI o4-mini) reviews the full paper, codebook, and both evaluator assessments, and generates an arbitrated assessment with its own rationale and extracted evidence.

 ## 📦 Repository layout